nicu-chiciuc/tsx_md/apps/tsx_md/articles/valid_form.md

 ### Integrating actual business requirements

-In the real world, besides trying to validate strings and number, we often try to validate IBANs, UUIDs, emails, etc.

-We sometimes even try to validate things which are specific to our business, like IBANs, national ids, phone numbers from a particular country, etc.
+In the real world, besides trying to validate strings and number, we sometimes even attempt to validate things which are specific to our business, like IBANs, national ids, phone numbers from a particular country, etc.

 The main issue that make writing and understanding yup and zod in the previous examples is the way in which specifying custom requirements is made.
 Even more so when these requirements change based on other fields.

-Yup handles this using `when()` which _doesn't provide any real type of type-inference_.I assume mostly because the api design was made before Typescript was mainstream.
-And the current version is not possible (from my personal understanding), since the reference string needs to be based on the object which causes a cyclical definition and is not possible.
+Yup handles this using `when()` which _doesn't provide any valid type-safety_.
+I assume mostly because the api design was made before Typescript was mainstream.
+The current version cannot be retrofitted to allow a property to know about a different property before the whole object schema is defined.
 Zod handles this by providing `coerce`, `refine`, `transform`, `superRefine`, `pipe`...

 [https://zod.dev/?id=refine](https://zod.dev/?id=refine)

 Using Zod for custom scenarios seemed too complex for me.

-## The case for caring about the Type of errors
+## Input and output types

-When we think about a validation library there's usually only 1 type we care about.
+When we think about a validation library, there's usually only 1 type we care about.
 When we write

 ```ts
 import { z, object, string, number } from 'zod'